+Box 4.1: Current Status of SCCs (As of mid-Jan 2014)

+Number of Cooperatives: 30,087

+Number of Saving and Credit Cooperatives: 12,961, and Share of SACCOs: 43.07 percent

+Number of Members: 44, 26,965; of which: Women Members: 44.98 percent.

+Number of Employee: 52,739

+Share capital: Rs.
+35.39 billion; of which: Saving and Credit Cooperatives: 72.20 percent and Capital percent)

+Fund: 4.73 billion

-Box 4.1.
-Current Status of SCCs (As of mid Jap 2014) Box 4.1: Current Status of SCCs (As of mid-Jan 2014) Number of Cooperatives: 30,087 Number of Saving and Credit Cooperatives: 12,961, and Share of SACCOs: 43.07 percent Number of Members: 44, 26,965; of which: Women Members: 44.98 percent.
-Number of Employee: 52,739 Share capital: Rs.
-35.39 billion; of which : Saving and Credit Cooperatives: 72.20 percent and Capital Fund:.
-4.73 billion Total Deposit: Rs.
-162.30 billion; of which : Saving and Credit Cooperatives: Rs.
-121.94 billion (75.13 percent) Total Loan and Advances: Rs.
-140.03 billion; of which : Saving and Credit Cooperatives: Rs.
-106.67 billion (76.05 percent) Other Investment: 86.26 million attached to rational mobilization of public money into the productive sector, poverty alleviation and employment rather than into profit-maximizing motive.
+Total Deposit: Rs.
+162.30 billion; of which: Saving and Credit Cooperatives: Rs.
+121.94 billion (75.13 billion (76.05 percent)

+Total Loan and Advances: Rs.
+140.03 billion; of which: Saving and Credit Cooperatives: Rs.
+106.67 attached to rational mobilization of public money into the productive sector, poverty alleviation and employment rather than into profit-maximizing motive.
 Even after conceptualizing the various development models of cooperatives, problems began to emerge when cooperatives started attracting deposits by offering higher rate of interest.
 NRB, being the apex body of financial institutions with an objective of developing a secure, healthy, efficient system of payments as well as boosting the public confidence in the country's entire banking and financial system, has been closely watching the operation, particularly the lending connections of Saving and Credit Co-operatives, regulated and supervised by the Department of Cooperatives (DOC) with a view to ensure financial stability.